Visit the links on this page for a quick synopsis of Hope International University — a snapshot of our community, our campus, and what we believe.

 Real Life Christian Church, Gilbert, AZ

 Hope’s main campus is strategically located in the heart of Orange County, California, in the city of Fullerton.
-Our Anaheim Campus at Stadium Towers is the main campus for HIU’s online and graduate students.
-Hope also operates an extension campus in Everett, Washington for working adults and graduate students.
 In addition, our online degree programs make it possible for students to take courses from anywhere in the world!

-Paul Alexander, Ph.D. was named Vice President for Academic Affairs in February, 2010.
+Steven D. Edgington, Ph.D. was appointed Vice President for Academic Affairs in February 2021.

 Teresa Smith was appointed Vice President for Enrollment Management in February, 2010.

 Michael Mulryan was appointed Vice President for Institutional Advancement in February, 2010.

 Joshua Arnold, Ed.D. was appointed Vice President for Student Affairs in June, 2022.

 Tom McGlinchey was appointed HIU's Vice President for Business and Finance in April, 2019.

 Hope International University’s mission is to empower students through Christian higher education to serve the Church and impact the world for Christ.